apache/spark/docs/sql-programming-guide.md

 # Getting Started

-The entry point into all relational functionallity is the [SqlContext](api/sql/core/index.html#org.apache.spark.sql.SqlContext) class, or one of its decendents.
-To create a basic SqlContext, all you need is a SparkContext.
+The entry point into all relational functionallity is the [SQLContext](api/sql/core/index.html#org.apache.spark.sql.SQLContext) class, or one of its decendents.
+To create a basic SQLContext, all you need is a SparkContext.

 {% highlight scala %}
-val sc: SparkContext // An existing SparkContext. val sqlContext = new SqlContext(sc)
+val sc: SparkContext // An existing SparkContext. val sqlContext = new SQLContext(sc)

 // Importing the SQL context gives access to all the public SQL functions and implicit conversions. import sqlContext._